Your tongue doesn’t just help you taste. It can also give you input about your health.

 Got something on the tip of your tongue?
 What about on top?
 Maybe even on the side?
-Most people could go a whole day without thinking about their tongue—it’s something we take for granted.
+Like most people, you probably don’t pay much attention to your tongue.
 But believe it or not, your tongue is a great indicator of your overall health.

-“The size, shape and color of your tongue can indicate medical conditions like hyperthyroidism, thrush infections and vitamin deficiencies,” explained Geisinger otolaryngologist Dr. Seth Linker.
-“If you notice anything abnormal about your tongue, it’s important to talk to your doctor.”
+“The size, shape and color of your tongue can indicate medical conditions like hyperthyroidism, thrush infections and vitamin deficiencies,” explains Seth Linker, MD, an otolaryngologist at Geisinger.

 Here are some signs your tongue may be giving you and what they mean.